What is All the Fuss About Decluttering? PLUS 5 Ways to Do It!

 Be honest with yourself.
 Look around your home.
 When was the last time you used that treadmill in the corner of your bedroom?
 How about the three different blenders now sitting in your kitchen cupboard because the fourth one is being used on the countertop?
 And, all those shoes?
 Do you really need them?

-The benefit?
+What is the benefit?
 By giving away to charity, not only are you decluttering your home (and mind, body, and soul) but your stuff will in fact be considered very useful by someone else.
-Plus, you’ll feel lighter as the guilty feeling of owning so much stuff that you’re not actually using goes away.
+Plus, you’ll feel lighter as the guilty feeling of owning so much stuff that you’re not actually using goes to someone who'll benefit from having it!

 4. Have a Car Boot Sale